ggrandes/memoizer/README.md

 # memoizer

 Agnostic Cache with Dynamic Proxies and Reflection in Java.
-Open Source Java project under Apache License v2.0
+Open Source Java project under Apache License v2.0, do not require any external lib.

 Memoize a function makes it faster by caching the return values of the function; If you call the function again with the same arguments, memoize gives you the value out of the cache, instead of letting the function compute the value all over again.